-An accident book is maintained at office and depot locations.
+Accident books are maintained through an online system on the CES Intranet and emailed to the Countryside Business Assistant and Director of Property for recording.
 Staff are encouraged to report any accident, near miss, occupational disease, dangerous occurrence, fire, or unsafe act or condition in relation to the CES workforce or properties.
-A digital proforma is provided on the staff intranet.
 Reports are reviewed to establish whether further investigation and or revision of existing working practices needs to be adopted.
 Shared learning from occurrences is facilitated.

-All accidents involving first aid treatment and incidents with the potential to result in injury will be referred to the Health and Safety Advisor and Countryside Business Assistant who acts as health and safety coordinator.
+All accidents involving first aid treatment and incidents with the potential to result in injury will be referred to the health and safety consultant and Countryside Business Assistant who acts as health and safety coordinator.

-All accidents that result in a member of staff having to visit hospital for treatment will be reported to the Director of Corporate Operations within two days.
+All accidents that result in a member of staff having to visit hospital for treatment will be reported to the Director of Finance and Business Support within two days.

-If an incident could be defined as a 'Dangerous Occurrence' according to the reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR), the Director of Corporate Operations is responsible for reporting it to HSE's Incident Contact Centre (within 10 days of the incident).
-If a member of public or contractor has to visit hospital for treatment, it is also RIDDOR-reportable, and it is the Director of Property who is responsible for reporting to HSE.
+If an incident could be defined as a 'Dangerous Occurrence' according to the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR), the Director of Finance and Business Support is responsible for reporting it to HSE's Incident Contact Centre (within 10 days of the incident).
+If a member of the public or contractor has to visit hospital for treatment, it is also RIDDOR-reportable, and it is the Director of Property who is responsible for reporting to HSE.